-(K) A description of how the Local Board will provide priority of service that conforms to the State Plan.
-This should include a description of additional local requirements or discretionary priorities including data to support the need and how the local requirement and/or priority will be documented and implemented for the Adult program.
+(H) A description of how the Local Board will provide priority of service that conforms to the State Plan.
+This should include a description of additional local requirements or discretionary priorities including data to support the need and how the local requirement or discretionary priorities will be documented and implemented for the Adult program.